Lynchburg Dentist

 Frequently asked

-- We use topical anesthetic to numb the area first, deliver the injection slowly, and use the smallest gauge needle that does the job.
+We use topical anesthetic to numb the area first, deliver the injection slowly, and use the smallest gauge needle that does the job.
 Most patients describe it as a brief pinch, not pain.
+We make sure you are completely numb before we begin any treatment.

 Anxious patient?
 Tell us when you call.